ic-sw1821/UR_RTDE_2/README.md

 1) Run the urp file on the robot till a "Continue" button appears
 2) Run the python script
 3) Click "Continue" on the polyscope
-4) Try to look utterly unimpressed whilst the audience gushes and squeals around you